 Subsequent studies showed several interventions that can counteract malnutrition in the elderly.

 Shorter night fasting: The period during the night between dinner and breakfast when we do not eat, so-called night fasting, should be short.
 People who had a solid night for more than 11 hours had an increased risk of malnutrition.

-Some of the elderly care centres take care of Elderly nutrition.
+Some of the elderly care centers take care of Elderly nutrition.
 If you are not aware of it hope this post may help you,

 Leave your vote

 This post was created with our nice and easy submission form.
 Create your post!